 In one of the more creative and out-there color choices, Ford offered Gotta Have It Green, a bright, highlighter green, from 2013-2014.
 It had been a long time since a green this sharp and bright graced the Mustang, and fans fell in love.
 You can’t mistake this color for anything else.

 Need For Green

-Akin to the Orange Fury hype for 2018, Need For Green quickly established itself as one of the poster colors for the 2019 Mustang, and the attractive shade could be found on much of the promotional material leading up to the vehicle’s release in late 2018.
+Not a single bright or medium green Mustang was available for the first half of the S550 generation.
+But to build excitement for the 2019 model, Ford unveiled the Need For Green color.
+Akin to the Orange Fury hype for 2018, Need For Green quickly established itself as one of the poster colors for the 2019 Mustang.
+The attractive shade could be found on much of the promotional material leading up to the vehicle’s release in late 2018.

-It bears a striking resemblance to the Camaro’s Krypton Green, but Need For Green has formed its own identity, and Ford fans were more than eager to welcome in a brighter shade of Mustang green that had not been seen in quite some time.
-Combined with the all-new Bullitt, fans of green Mustangs had plenty to cheer about for the 2019 model year!
+It bears a striking resemblance to the Camaro’s Krypton Green, but Need For Green has formed its own identity.
+Ford fans were more than eager to welcome in a brighter shade of green after such a long absence.
+It was only available for 2019, making this color stand out even more.